Oracle-based Uniform Sampling from Convex Bodies: Introduction

-iterations. $C_{\mathrm{LSI}}$ as the LSI constant of the uniform distribution on $K$ is of the order $\mathcal{O}(D^2)$ where $D$ is the diameter of $K$.
-Our result therefore matches the iteration complexity (in term of dimension dependence and step size dependence) of the In-and-out algorithm \cite[Theorem~27]{kook2024inandout} and that of the Ball walk (see our Appendix \ref{appendix:uniformsampling}).
-Moreover, under the additional assumption that the step size $\eta$ of the ASF equals $1/d^2$, Theorem~\ref{theo:projection} also says that each iteration of the ASF makes one query to the projection oracle on $K$ and has at most an average of $M(\sqrt{2\pi e}+1)$ rejections for the rejection sampling.
-Finally, Theorem~\ref{theo:projection} also offers similar results in $\chi^2$-divergence.
+proximal sampler iterations.
+Here $C_{\mathrm{LSI}}$, the LSI constant of the uniform distribution on $K$, is of order $\mathcal{O}(D^2)$ where $D$ is the diameter of $K$.
+Our result therefore matches the iteration complexity (in terms of dimension dependence and stepsize dependence) of In-and-Out \cite[Theorem~27]{kook2024inandout} and that of the Ball walk (see Appendix~\ref{appendix:uniformsampling}).
+Moreover, under the additional assumption that the stepsize $\eta$ of the proximal sampler equals $1/d^2$, Algorithm~\ref{alg:RGO:uniform:projection} and Theorem~\ref{theo:averagerejection_projection} also imply that each iteration of the proximal sampler makes one query to the \textbf{projection oracle} on $K$ and has at most an average of $M(\sqrt{2\pi e}+1)$ proposals for the rejection sampling.
+Finally, Theorem~\ref{theo:outer} and Theorem~\ref{theo:averagerejection_projection} also provide analogous results in $\chi^2$-divergence.